Learn Am I Self-Medicating? 7 Warnin...

 Using substances to deal with stress, anxiety may not seem harmful at first, especially when it’s so normalized.
 In many countries, using alcohol to manage burnout and stress is common.
 However, alcohol is a drug, just like any other substance.
 And suppressing emotions with substances only prolongs the issue and prevents you from growing your emotional resilience.

-Unresolved stress is linked to increasing substance use2 over time.
-Increasing your substance intake causes you to build tolerance.
+Unresolved stress is linked to increasing substance use over time.2 Increasing your substance intake causes you to build tolerance.
 And when that happens, your body requires more of a substance to feel the same effects as before.
 Tolerance is a sign that you’re heading toward addiction.3 While substances offer temporary relief, ultimately, they only make problems worse.

 Someone who is self-medicating uses substances to detach from everyday life.
 This can look like neglecting responsibilities, isolating, and emotionally numbing.

 Ignoring responsibilities is a sign that substances are taking priority over other areas of life.
-Teens with addiction tend to miss school4 and other important milestones.
-Adults might miss deadlines, or not show up for work.
+Teens with addiction tend to miss school and other important milestones.4 Adults might miss deadlines, or not show up for work.
 In the long run, these decisions impact career prospects and increase financial stress.

 Substance abuse fuels isolation.5 You might withdraw from social events or distance yourself from your support network.
 And social withdrawal makes mental health issues worse.
-Too much social isolation leads to anxiety6 and depression, and increases the risk of heart disease and dementia.
+Too much social isolation leads to anxiety and depression, and increases the risk of heart disease and dementia.6

 When emotional pain becomes too much to bear, it’s natural to want to escape it—and substances present an easy way to feel better.
 If you slip into this behavior, it doesn’t mean you’re broken; it means you’re human.